naviarh/fastai-lessons-russian/README.md

-### Jupyter notebooks for Google Colaboratory with russian comments
+### Jupyter notebooks for Google Colaboratory with Russian comments

 **[The original course is on github](https://github.com/fastai/fastai/tree/master/courses/dl1)**